 This vintage Halloween napkin decoupage plate was such a fun Halloween craft, I created a kit for you to purchase if you want to do your own!
-Checkout the link at the end of this post for the shopping link to my site Frame and Frills.
+Checkout the link at the end of this post for the shopping link to my shop Redo Your Furniture, (aka Frame and Frills).
 You can buy the kit online and get it shipped to you, or you can come into the shop in New Richmond, WI and pick it up in person.

 Don’t you just love vintage holiday decorations?
 I have been slowly collecting mostly vintage Christmas decorations, but this year I found some really fun vintage Halloween decorations.
 (Thank you Marketplace!)

 One of the fun vintage Halloween items I found were some darling vintage Halloween crepe paper napkins!
 After thinking how to best display these fragile napkins, I came up with an idea to decoupage clear glass plates with them.